Ask AI

 • Management of aortic injury (expectant management)

-• Management of aortic injury (anti-impulsive therapy)
+• Management of aortic injury (anti-impulse therapy)

-• Management of aortic injury (TEVAR, indications)
+• Management of aortic injury (aortic repair, indications)

-• Management of aortic injury (TEVAR, timing)
+• Management of aortic injury (aortic repair, timing)

 • Management of aortic injury (left subclavian artery revascularization)